Plant DetailShow Menu

 Description

-Plant in moist well-drained soil and give it protection from the hot afternoon sun since this plant prefers medium to high light.
-Keep the soil slightly moist during the growing season but do not overwater as it can cause root rot.
-This plant prefers to be slightly root-bound and doesn't like frequent repotting.
-It also prefers medium humidity but has pest problems.
+Plant in moist, well-drained potting mix and give it protection from the hot afternoon sun since this plant prefers medium to high light.
+Keep the growing medium slightly moist during the growing season but do not overwater as doing so can cause root rot.
+This plant prefers to be slightly root-bound and does not need frequent repotting.
+It also prefers medium to high humidity.
 Keep away from cold drafts in the winter.

 Quick ID Hints: